Keyboard shortcuts

 Tracking issue: https://github.com/EphemeralSpace/ephemeral-space/issues/70

 Stagehands are an OOC role that players can take after they die.
-They take the place of the conventional observer/ghost, though they share a lot of the same properties.
+They take the place of the conventional observer/ghost, and they share a lot of the same properties.
 Stagehands are able to invisibly observe the show, flying around the station and watching events unfold.
 Additionally, they're given strong metaknowledge tools like players' masks and objectives, which help them follow along with peoples' motivations.

 However, players do not automatically become stagehands upon death.
 Instead, they are first returned to the lobby, where they can then choose to opt into playing as a stagehand, which locks them into that role for the remainder of the round.